University Of Maryland Student Dies From Adenovirus-Associated Illness As Death Toll Rises

 Paregol was a freshman living in an on-campus dormitory who also suffered from Crohn’s disease.
 University Health Center Director David McBride said in a statement that Paregol was the sixth case of adenovirus identified on campus.
 The first case was confirmed on November 1 and of the five following cases, one was identified as the most severe type 7 adenovirus.

-Adenovirus 7 is the “most commonly associated with acute respiratory disease,” according to the US Centers for Disease Control and Prevention.
+Adenovirus 7 is “most commonly associated with acute respiratory disease,” according to the U.S. Centers for Disease Control and Prevention.

 To prevent the continued spreading of the virus, McBride confirmed that the university was taking extra precautions, especially when cleaning “high-touch surfaces.”
 He has also alerted the students to take extra care to avoid contracting the virus, especially those with prior medical conditions.